Arc-Computer/arc-memory/README.md

 ## Overview

-Arc Memory is a comprehensive SDK (Software Development Kit) that embeds a local, bi-temporal knowledge graph (TKG) in every developer's workspace.
+Arc Memory is a comprehensive SDK that embeds a local, bi-temporal knowledge graph (TKG) in every developer's workspace.
 It surfaces verifiable decision trails during code-review and exposes the same provenance to any LLM-powered agent through VS Code's Agent Mode.

 ## Features